LeelaChessZero/lc0/README.md

 Or.

-7. Opten generated solution `build/lc0.sln` in Visual Studio and build yourself.
+7. Open generated solution `build/lc0.sln` in Visual Studio and build yourself.

 ## Mac